jimburton/CI505/labs/Week2.md

 1. Pack consecutive duplicates of list elements into sublists.
 If a list contains repeated elements they should be placed in separate sublists.
-Rather than working only on strings and chars, we want the function to work for any data type that can be compared for equality, i.e. is a member of the `Eq` type class.
+We want the function to work for any data type that can be compared for equality, i.e. is a member of the `Eq` type class.
 So your function should have this type signature:

 ```
 pack :: Eq a => [a] -> [[a]]